Find a Community

 When a parent has Alzheimer’s or another type of dementia, adult children may struggle to keep them safe and engaged at home.
 It is a difficult condition to navigate, especially if family members work outside the home.
 From nutritional struggles to concerns about wandering, caring for a loved one with dementia can be all-consuming.
 It sometimes leads families to explore memory care assisted living programs in hopes of improving the senior’s quality of life and their safety.

-A specialty dementia care program, like the Bridge to Rediscovery at Five Star Senior Living, meets the residents where they are – looking at their current abilities to create a lifestyle that supports engagement so that they can enjoy their best quality of life.
+A specialty dementia care program, like the Memory Care at Five Star Senior Living, meets the residents where they are – looking at their current abilities to create a lifestyle that supports engagement so that they can enjoy their best quality of life.
 These programs also provide a secure environment that supports freedom while reducing the risk of wandering.

 But for many adult children, the idea of moving a parent with memory loss to an assisted living community can create stress and anxiety.
 It can also lead loved ones to feel guilty about their inability to manage a parent’s care at home.